DhruvSuvarna/SemV_MiniProject_Frontend/README.md

-### Created by Dhruv Suvarna
+# AgriGo
-Agriculture focused ecommerce website built using **NodeJS** for the backend, **React** for the frontend, and **MongoDB** for the database.
+An Agriculture focused ecommerce website built using **NodeJS** for the backend, **React** for the frontend, and **MongoDB** for the database.
 The website facilitates communication between farmers and consumers and showcases the latest agricultural technology and equipment.

+##

 To run this project:
 ```
 npm install